Superradiant scattering of electromagnetic fields from ringing black holes: Introduction

 \section{Introduction}

-The past few years have been very exciting in the field of gravity after the detection of GWs by LIGO, VIRGO, and KAGRA\cite{LIGOScientific:2016aoc, LIGOScientific:2016emj, LIGOScientific:2016vbw, LIGOScientific:2016vlm, LIGOScientific:2016sjg, LIGOScientific:2017ycc, LIGOScientific:2017vwq, LIGOScientific:2020stg, LIGOScientific:2016jlg, LIGOScientific:2020aai, LIGOScientific:2020zkf, LIGOScientific:2017vox, LIGOScientific:2023fpk, KAGRA:2023pio, KAGRA:2022twx} which significantly enhanced our understanding the nature of gravity and BHs in particular.
+The past few years have been very exciting in the field of gravity after the detection of GWs by LIGO-Virgo-KAGRA (LVK) \cite{LIGOScientific:2016aoc, LIGOScientific:2016emj, LIGOScientific:2016vbw, LIGOScientific:2016vlm, LIGOScientific:2016sjg, LIGOScientific:2017ycc, LIGOScientific:2017vwq, LIGOScientific:2020stg, LIGOScientific:2016jlg, LIGOScientific:2020aai, LIGOScientific:2020zkf, LIGOScientific:2017vox, LIGOScientific:2023fpk, KAGRA:2023pio, KAGRA:2022twx} which significantly enhanced our understanding of the nature of gravity and BHs in particular.
 The merging of binary BHs is a remarkable cosmic event, and the detection enables us for the first time to see those hidden phenomena through their gravitational wave emission.
-The whole merging process of two BHs usually consists of three distinct phases, inspiral, merging and ringdown (for binary BH observations see \cite{LIGOScientific:2016aoc, LIGOScientific:2016jlg}, for numerical simulations, one may look at \cite{Blackman:2017pcm, Centrella:2010mx, Boyle:2007ft, Ajith:2007kx}).
-In our present submission, we particularly focus on analysing characteristic features of a BH in its ringdown phase (which we shall refer as ringing BH) when interacting with external fields.
-In the previous study \cite{Karmakar:2021ssg}, to the best of our knowledge, we for the first time investigated the scattering of an ultralight scalar field with a ringing Schwarzschild BH and demonstrated that the field may experience superradiant scattering, particularly in the infrared regime.
+The whole merging process of two BHs usually consists of three distinct phases, inspiral, merger and ringdown (for binary BH observations see \cite{LIGOScientific:2016aoc, LIGOScientific:2016jlg}, for numerical simulations, one may look at \cite{Blackman:2017pcm, Centrella:2010mx, Boyle:2007ft, Ajith:2007kx}).
+In our present study, we particularly focus on analysing characteristic features of a BH in its ringdown phase (which we shall refer to as a ringing BH) when interacting with external fields.
+In the previous study \cite{Karmakar:2021ssg}, to the best of our knowledge, we for the first time investigated the scattering of an ultralight scalar field with a ringing Schwarzschild BH and demonstrated that the field might experience superradiant scattering, particularly in the infrared regime.
 However, the detection of such transient superradiant signals in the scalar sector is experimentally challenging.
-In this paper, we investigate instead the scattering of electromagnetic (EM) fields which is experimentally more relevant.
-Apart from direct gravitational waves, any complementary signature such as time dependent superradiance scattering of EM waves from ringing BH could be of paramount importance in light of the recent spate of research activity on the aspects of black holes, and gravitational waves in particular.
+In this paper, we investigate instead the scattering of electromagnetic (EM) fields, which is experimentally more relevant.
+Apart from direct gravitational waves, any complementary signature such as time-dependent superradiance scattering of EM waves from ringing BH could be of paramount importance in light of the recent spate of research activity on the aspects of black holes, and gravitational waves in particular.
+Observation of gamma-ray bursts from binary neutron star merger, GRB 170817A, by Fermi-GBM \cite{Goldstein:2017mmi} played such a complementary role in association with the detection of GWs by LVK \cite{LIGOScientific:2017vwq} to establish the source of these radiations on a firm footing.